 The stations in Pune district is Hadapsar, Manjari, Wagholi, Alandi, Chakan, Rajgurunagar, Manchar, Narayangaon, Alephata.
 Among the major stations, Chakan, Manchar and Narayangaon will be agricultural production and private freight terminals and Rajgurunagar station will be for passenger traffic only.

-Once the land acquisition process completed and approval received from the central government, construction of the corridor will commenced.
-The estimated cost of Pune-Nashik Semi High-Speed Rail project is Rs 16,039 crore.
+Once the land acquisition process is completed and approval is received from the central government, construction of the corridor will be commenced.
+The estimated cost of the Pune-Nashik Semi High-Speed Rail project is Rs 16,039 crore.
 The revised Detailed Project Report (DPR) of this project was approved by the Indian Railways in February 2020.